kevin-ashton/firebase-lift-postgres-tools/README.md

 ## Intro
 Firebase has some amazing abilities with subscriptions, reasonable queries for a nosql solution, and ability to scale with no effort.

+## Assumptions

+* Assumes the docs will be compatible with `firebase-lift`.
+* Assume firestore docs and rtdb nodes have an `id` property that mactches their docId or key.

 ## Limitations